just-buildsystem/justbuild/doc/future-designs/tree-overlay.md

 single field `"deps"` which expects a list of targets.
-Both, runfiles and artifacts of the `"tree_overlay"` target are the tree overlays or conflict-free tree overlay, respectively, of the artifacts of the specified `"deps"` targets in the specified order.
+Both, runfiles and artifacts of the `"tree_overlay"` target are the tree overlays or conflict-free tree overlay, respectively, of the artifacts of the specified `"deps"` targets in the specified order staged at the value of the field `"name"` which has to evaluate to a single string.